marykdb/maryk/core/documentation/filters.md

 ```

 ### Or
-Returns true if one of given filters match.
+The Or filter returns `true` if one of the specified filters matches.
+This is useful if you want to find records that match either of several conditions.

 Maryk YAML:
 ```yaml